alburycatalina/Coding-Nature/1_Using_the_IDE.md

 ## *To do: Make a new R-script using the button in the top right corner.
 Write a few comments for yourself explaining what you've just learned.
 Don't forget to save your file!*

+Check out [this cheatsheet](http://rstudio.com/resources/cheatsheets/) for more information about the RStudio IDE

 (10 minute break)